jordanbrock/jordanbrock.github.com/_posts/2007-09-14-upgrading-to-capistrano-2.markdown

 - Web
 ---

-p.
  For no other reason than this is something I need to remember on other projects, here is a list of the changes I made when I uninstalled deprec and upgraded to <a href="http://capify.org">capistrano 2</a> for deployment.

-	h3.
-Things to do
+	###Things to do

-	p.
 Do this once